akomarskij/bitrixscan/README.md

 # bitrixscan
-This proejct trying to find vulnerabilities for the CMS "BItrix"
+This script trying to find vulnerabilities for the CMS "BItrix"